This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 5. Aveeno Face CALM+RESTORE Triple Oat Serum

 Most of the soothing properties in the Aveeno Triple Oat serum come from oats, as the name suggests.
-In retrospect, this serum is more of a soothing serum than full on barrier repair serum.
-If you’re not keen on niacinamide, this one doesn’t contain it so it may be a great option for you!
+In retrospect, this serum is more of a soothing serum than a full-on barrier repair serum.
+If you’re not keen on niacinamide, this one doesn’t contain it, so it may be a great option for you!

 6. Purito Centella Unscented Serum

-The Purito Centella Unscented serum is one of my personal faves – it’s so simple yet so effective for me.
-Many people who follow my social have tried it and loved it, and others have reacted to the niacinamide, which is a real shame.
+The Purito Centella Unscented Serum is one of my personal faves; it’s so simple yet so effective for me.
+Many people who follow my social media have tried it and loved it, and others have reacted to the niacinamide, which is a real shame.
 Either way, I love her!

 7. The INKEY List Ectoin Hydro-Barrier Serum